gcziprusz/project-tmpl/README-SETUP.md

    - Build the Java code: `sam build`
    - Deploy it: `sam deploy --s3-bucket __BUCKET_FROM_ABOVE__ --parameter-overrides S3Bucket=__BUCKET_FROM_ABOVE__ FrontendDeployment=local`

-     **Take note of the "Outputs" produced by the deploy.
+     **Take note of the "Outputs" produced by the deploy command.
 You will be using these soon.**
 2. Configure the frontend application:
    - CD into the web directory: `cd web`
    - Copy the `sample.env.remote` file to `.env.remote`: `cp sample.env.remote .env.remote`
-   - Open the `.env.remote` file in Visual Studio Code and update the value for these environment variables using the data from the "Ouptuts" of the `sam deploy` in the previous section.
+   - Open the `.env.remote` file in IntelliJ or Visual Studio Code and update the value for these environment variables using the data from the "Ouptuts" of the `sam deploy` in the previous section.
       - `API_BASE_URL`
       - `COGNITO_DOMAIN`
       - `COGNITO_USER_POOL_ID`